chelseahouston/pandas_tasks/README.md

 - Find all the destinations where there are more than 9 all-inclusive hotels
 - Filter the data by destination and score above 8
 - Filter the data by destination and score below 2 - need to know if these destinations should be removed or if there is an problem
-- Shows any correlation between number of all inclusive hotels and score
-- Create a data visualisation diagram to show destination and highest scores

 ## Installation
 Uses Pandas.
 Poetry installation required.